nour-s/reactnd-would-you-rather/README.md

 ## Would you rather:

-The project is a game where users answeres "Would you rather" questions with only two options.
+The project is a game where users answer "Would you rather" questions with only two options.
 The users can also add their own questions so others can answer them too.
 There is a leader board that shows the ranking of all users.
 The rank is calculated to be the number of questions a user has answered plus the questions he asked.
 The more you answer and ask, the higher rank you get.